hivecommerce/magento2-content-fuzzyfyr/README.md

 Option | Value | Description
 --- | --- | ---
 --dummy-content-text | String | Used as dummy text content.
 Defaults to 'Lorem ipsum.'
---dummy-content-email | String | Used as dummy email content.
+--dummy-content-password | String | Used as dummy text content.
+Defaults to 'lorem42' --dummy-content-email | String | Used as dummy email content.
 Defaults to 'lorem.ipsum.%1$s@test.localhost' --dummy-content-url | String | Used as dummy url content.
 Defaults to 'https://lor.emips.um/foo/bar/' --dummy-content-phone | String | Used as dummy phone content.
 Defaults to '+49 (0) 600 987 654 32'